-Medicare Advantage Prescription Drug Plan is one of the Medicare options available to you.
+A Medicare Advantage Prescription Drug Plan is one of the Medicare options available to you.
 MAPD plans roll all your benefits into a single option.
-These plans are similar to a group employer plan.
-They include copays, coinsurance, and sometimes deductibles.
-MAPD plans can also offer additional benefits not covered by Original Medicare.
+These plans are similar to a group employer plan, including copays, coinsurance, and sometimes deductibles.
+In addition, MAPD plans can also offer additional benefits not covered by Original Medicare.

 Types of Medicare Advantage Prescription Drug Plans (MAPD)

 MAPD plans come in several shapes and sizes.
 Your options include HMO, PPO, and PFFS.

 HMO plans work with specific networks and doctors.
 Some people view this as a negative.
 The intention behind this model of care is to lower your healthcare costs.
 They negotiate with in-network providers to get the best prices for you.

 An HMO’s model of care revolves around your primary care provider (PCP).
 Your PCP will coordinate your care.
 The PCP’s job is to keep you healthy.
 If you need tests, procedures, or to see a specialist, your PCP will provide a referral.